lyon-fnal/cloud-chamber/README.md

 * If you wish, with the blue/poster tack, prop up the thoriated rod on the baking sheet so it is a little above the sheet.
 You may want to put it in at a small angle to test how high the vapor layer goes.
 * Break up the dry ice into chunks (a hammer and screwdriver are useful - wear eye and hand protection) making a level surface in the tray.
 See this picture ![](dryice.png)
 * Put some isopropyl alcohol in the wash bottle and squirt it onto the felt all around the tank.
 You want the felt saturated, but not dripping.
 Wipe up any excess alcohol.
 Use eye protection.
-* Put the fish tank upside down (opening on the bottom) on top of the baking sheet and put the backing sheet on top of the dry ice.
+* Put the fish tank upside down (opening on the bottom) on top of the baking sheet and put the baking sheet on top of the dry ice.
 It will make some neat noises as the baking sheet shrinks slightly with the cold dry ice.
 * You may want to put a heavy book on top of the fish tank, just to hold everything down and ensure the fish tank is in good contact with the baking sheet (no gaps) and the banking sheet is in good contact with the dry ice.
 If there are gaps between the fish tank and the baking sheet, you can use duct tape to cover them.
 But when the tank gets cold the duct tape won't work well.
 We used duct tape at first, but didn't really need it.
 * Turn off the lights
 * Wait - it took about 15-20 minutes for things to cool down enough before we started seeing tracks.